TrivadisPF/platys-modern-data-platform/README.md

 Its main use is for small-scale Data Lab projects, Proof-of-Concepts (PoC) or Proof-of-value (PoV) projects as well as trainings.

 First only a fixed set of services were supported using one `docker-compose.yml` file.
 This approach was quite unflexible and due to the amount of services we support also quite heavy weight.
-Therefore we went to a generated approach, where the user of **platys** can decide which features to enable and based on that generate the necessary artifacts.
+Therefore we went to a generated approach, where the user of **platys** can decide which features to enable and based on that generate the necessary artefacts.

 A _Modern Data Platform_ is always generated based on a given _Platform Stack_.
 A platform stack defines the set of available and usable services.
 A platform stack has a name and a version.
-Currently only one Platform Stack is avilable:
+Currently only one Platform Stack is available:

 * `modern-data-platform` - a Platform Stack for supporting a Modern (Analytical) Data Platforms